Center of excellence: Philippines

 In the Philippines, a center of excellence (COE) is a certification given by the Commission on Higher Education to departments within a higher education institution (e.g. a college within a university) which "continuously demonstrates excellent performance in the areas of instruction, research and publication, extension and linkages and institutional qualifications".
 Candidates for this certification are referred as centers of development (CODs) by the education body.

 Russia

-In Russia, the Center of Excellence status (in Russian it is used notion Leading scientific school) is granted by the Council for Grants of the President of the Russian Federation since 1996.
+In Russia, the Center of Excellence status (in Russian it is used notion Scientific School) is granted by the Council for Grants of the President of the Russian Federation since 1996.
 To obtain the COE status, a group of scientists, usually based on a department at a university or a laboratory at an academic institute, and its leader should have a high scientific reputation and should submit an application, which presents a plan of scientific and educational work for the period of two years, to the council.
 The council issues a special certificate of the COE status to the leader of the group.